Katie Bernhjelm selected from among nine applicants

 At Monday’s city council meeting, the Farmington City Council appointed Katie Bernhjelm as its newest council member.

 She replaces Tim Pitcher who resigned on March 9 and whose term was set to end in December 2018.
-Because there were less than two years left on the term, a special election was not required.
+Because there were fewer than two years left on the term, a special election was not required.

 After the City Council and City Administrator David McKnight conducted interviews of the nine applicants on April 10 and 13, the council directed McKnight to swear in Bernhjelm at Monday’s meeting.